sleekmason/Lilidog/README.md

 __NOTE*__ If you would like this version with updated drivers from sid, and the newest kernel available<br/>
 See: https://github.com/sleekmason/Lilidog-buster-w-custom-kernel

+Be aware that in this case, newer doesn't always equate with better. <br/>
+An rc kernel newly patched by debian may run slower than the kernel in stable. <br/>
+Compiling your own vanilla kernel from https://www.kernel.org/ <br/>
+after building a stable image is the way to go for optimization purposes.
+However, If you have <br/>
+newer hardware, The firmware from sid and the newest Debian kernel available may be a saving grace. <br/>

-__Instructions on building your own ISO of Lilidog are at the end of this page.
-Easy peasy.__
+### Instructions on building your own ISO of Lilidog are at the end of this page.
+Easy peasy.

 [![Lilidog4.png](https://i.postimg.cc/bJQwck8R/Lilidog4.png)](https://postimg.cc/62pXC787)